Trusted WordPress tutorials, when you need them most.

 Having a faster WordPress site can help increase your blog traffic by improving your WordPress search engine optimization (SEO).
 Plus, it will improve your site’s user experience.

-There are a lot of things you can do to make your WordPress speed and performance faster, including using cache plugins like WP Rocket or using a CDN.
+There are a lot of things you can do to make your WordPress speed and performance faster, including using performance plugins like WP Rocket or using a CDN.
 However, link preloading stands out for its simplicity.

 The only thing is that it’s essential to configure preloading correctly to avoid server issues.
 Overly aggressive preloading of all internal links, for instance, could lead to server crashes.